cinqict/managed-k8s-comparer/readme.md

    - Setup App Registration with the following permissions:
      - Storage Blob data contributor on the Storage Account
      - Contributor on the Resource Group
+   - If using OVH
     - Create OVH Cloud account at https://www.ovh.com/auth
     - Create project (public cloud → create new project)
+   - If using Hetzner
+    - Create Hetzner account at https://accounts.hetzner.com/signUp
+    - Create project
+    - Create API token (project → security → API tokens)

 ### Required Secrets